Things to be aware of

 Help users understand the statistics in the context of the wider world: the economy, society, or the environment.

-Be clear on what your statistics can and can’t be used for
+Be clear on what your statistics can and cannot be used for

 Depending on the type of publication you are working on it might be useful to discuss the users and uses of the statistics.
 You might also describe the types of decisions that can be made using the statistics.
 This information demonstrates the relevance and public value of the statistics.